FIWARE-TMForum/business-ecosystem-logic-proxy/docker/README.md

 You can build a docker image based on this Dockerfile.
 This image will contain only an instance of the Business Ecosystem Logic Proxy, exposing port `8000`.
 This requires that you have [docker](https://docs.docker.com/installation/) installed on your machine.

 The current Business API Ecosystem uses the FIWARE IdM to run.
-In this way, you have to register your instance in the FIWARE IdM as described in the [Business API Ecosystem installation guide](http://bae-test.readthedocs.io/en/latest/installation-administration-guide.html#configuring-the-logic-proxy) before running the container since the IdM credentials are required.
+In this way, you have to register your instance in the FIWARE IdM as described in the [Business API Ecosystem configuration guide](https://business-api-ecosystem.readthedocs.io/en/latest/configuration-guide.html#configuring-the-logic-proxy) before running the container since the IdM credentials are required.

 If you just want to have a Business Ecosystem Logic Proxy instance running as quickly as possible jump to section *The Fastest Way*.